Thimo-07/project-s4-beweegtest/README.md

 This code is made for project S4 - Electrical engineering HAN Arnhem.

-Made by Thimo Meeusen, Sil van Appeldoor & Marijn Aarts
+Made by Thimo Meeusen, Sil van Appeldoorn & Marijn Aarts